mdigas/grtvflix/README.md

 # Ertflix
-A Nativescript Vue project, fronted end for ERT Hybrid.
+A Nativescript Vue project, front end for ERT Hybrid.

 A ertflix.apk in the build dirctory